How it works

 Full deployment

 All AI systems routing through Xybern.
-Full enforcement, full audit trail, full visibility.
+Full authorisation, full audit trail, full coverage.
+Every action authorised.
+Every decision recorded.

 Section 10 · Regulated environments